Pushparaj17/ExpenseTracker/README.md

 3. Let Gradle sync (requires internet for dependency resolution)
 4. Run on an emulator/device with API 29+

-> **Note on dependency versions**: This project targets AGP 9.2.1 / Kotlin 2.2.10.
-If the KSP version
-> (`2.2.10-1.0.32` in `libs.versions.toml`) is not published yet, update it to the latest available
-> for your Kotlin version.
-Check: https://github.com/google/ksp/releases

 ---

 ## Sample Data